WildernessLabs/Documentation/docs/Meadow/Meadow_Basics/IO/Digital/Protocols/UART/index.md

 ---
 layout: Meadow
-title: Standard Serial
+title: Serial/UART
-subtitle: Serial communications over RS-232/UART.
+subtitle: Serial communications over UART/RS-232.
 ---

 Standard serial, typically referred to as RS-232 or UART (Universal Asynchronous Receiver Transmitter) is a moderate-speed, reliable, old-school, digital protocol used to communicate with a single device, using two wires: